Subdate-QTAIM/home/README.md

 * **Operating System**: Ubuntu 22.04 (the whole pipeline was developed, run, and tested on Ubuntu 22.04 only)

-[!TIP]
+> **Tip:**
-The *ab initio* metaMD runtime and number of simultaneous calculaions should be chosen wisely in agreement with user's computational resources.
-Insufficient resources may cause "Out of Memory" crashes and very long runs of individual systems
+The *ab initio* metaMD runtime and number of simultaneous calculations should be chosen wisely in agreement with user's computational resources.
+Insufficient resources may cause "Out of Memory" crashes and very long runtimes for individual systems

 ## Troubleshooting
 ### Common Issues: